Marvin Turtulli

-Marvin Turtulli (born 17 October 1994) is an Albanian professional footballer who plays as a centre-back for Skënderbeu Korçë in the Albanian Superliga.
+Marvin Turtulli (born 17 October 1994) is an Albanian former professional footballer who played as a centre-back.

 Club career

 Early career

 Turtulli started his youth career at FK Dinamo Tirana academies in 2011 and was placed immediately in the under-19 team.
 In the 2011–12 U-19 championship he played 18 matches mostly as a starter.
 He retained his place at under-19 side in the next season 2012–13 and in March 2013 he became part of the first team in the 2012–13 Albanian First Division.

 Turtulli enjoyed a prolific form during 2013–14 season, scoring 5 times in 26 league appearances.

 Teuta Durrës

 Turtulli left Dinamo in June 2014 to sign with Albanian Superliga side Teuta Durrës.
 He made his Teuta debut on 1 October in the first leg of 2014–15 Albanian Cup first round against Besëlidhja Lezhë which finished 2–0 for Turtulli's side.
 He made his first Albanian Superliga appearance four days later by playing in the last 5 minutes of the 1–0 away loss to Kukësi.
 During the first part of season, Turtulli played only 32 minutes from 3 appearances as substitute in league before leaving the club in January 2015.